Insufficiency of the \'etale Brauer-Manin obstruction: towards a simply connected example: An explicit Beauville surface

 \section{An explicit Beauville surface}

-Let $k$ be an infinite field not of characteristic $2$.
-We will construct a nice surface $S$ of general type over $k$, with a rational point, and only \emph{finitely many} rational points if the field $k$ is finitely generated over $\mathbf{Q}$.
-Our surface belongs to the class of Beauville surfaces; these are ``fake quadrics'': surfaces of general type having the same numerical invariants as $\mathbf{P}^1 \times \mathbf{P}^1$.
+Let $k$ be an infinite field, not of characteristic $2$.
+We will construct an explicit smooth, projective, geometrically integral surface $S$ of general type over $k$, with a rational point, and only finitely rational points if the field $k$ is finitely generated over $\mathbf{Q}$.
+Our surface belongs to the class of Beauville surfaces.
+These are ``fake quadrics'': surfaces of general type having the same numerical invariants as $\mathbf{P}^1 \times \mathbf{P}^1$.